42BV/rest-convention/06-security.md

 These inform potential attackers on what software is being used and make vulnerability mapping easier.

-For example if the server header in the HTTP response is `Server: Apache/2.2.16 (Debian)` then the servier is verly likely running (the no longer supported) Debian Squeeze (6) because [that version](https://packages.debian.org/squeeze-lts/apache2) of Apache2 is packaged with it.
+For example if the server header in the HTTP response is `Server: Apache/2.2.16 (Debian)` then the server is very likely running (the no longer supported) Debian Squeeze (6) because [that version](https://packages.debian.org/squeeze-lts/apache2) of Apache2 is packaged with it.
 Later versions have different Apache versions (e.g. Wheezy has 2.2.22 and Jessie 2.4.10).

 ### No technical details in error messages